Bob Craig (Scottish footballer)

-Robert Craig (2 May 1886 – 19 April 1918) was a Scottish professional football full back who played in the Scottish Football League for Dundee Hibernian, Celtic and Morton.
+Robert Craig (2 May 1886 – 19 April 1918) was a Scottish professional footballer who played as a full back in the Scottish Football League for Dundee Hibernian, Celtic and Morton.

 Personal life

 Craig was born in May 1886 in Beith, Ayrshire, the son of William and Elizabeth Craig.
 His father was a French polisher.

 First World War

 Robert Craig served as a private in the South Wales Borderers during the First World War and was wounded during a German attack at Messines, Belgium on 11 April 1918, during the German spring offensive.
-He was moved to No. 13 General Hospital, Boulogne-sur-Mer, France and died on 19 April 1918, a few weeks shy of his 32rd birthday.
+He was moved to No. 13 General Hospital, Boulogne-sur-Mer, France and died on 19 April 1918, a few weeks shy of his 32nd birthday.
 He was buried in Boulogne Eastern Cemetery.